wongjiahau/Pineapple/specification/Branching-and-Loop.md

 if score is > 70 and is <= 80
     print `Good job!`

-if myFruit or hisFruit not sweet
+if myFruit or hisFruit isnt sweet
     print `Someone's fruit is not sweet`

 if John is nice and Mary is sweet